-Seccos during the groundnut trade in December on behalf of Gambia Groundnut Corporation as part of a Murabaha Agriculture facility of D600million given to the Company for the groundnut trade season.
-There was an agreement between GGC and Agib Bank, where Agib Bank will be at the different Seccos to purchase groundnut on behalf of GGC and a suspense account opened for the cash used to purchase at the Seccos.
-As at 31st December 2021, an amount of D39.1 million was utilized and the balance to be recovered from GGC current account.
+There was an agreement between National Food Security Processing & Marketing Corporation (NFSPMC) and Agib Bank, where Agib Bank will be at the different Seccos to purchase groundnut on behalf of NFSPMC during the 2022- 2023 trade season and a suspense account was opened for the cash used to purchase groundnut at the Seccos.
+As at 31st December 2022, an amount of D3.936 million was utilized and the balance is to be recovered from NFSPMC current account.